 How To Do It: At the start of the seam, reduce the stitch length to a small 1.0-1.5 mm setting.
 Gently pull the thread tails to keep the fabric from sinking into the needle plate, then stitch the first quarter-inch using small stitches.
 Once you’ve passed the quarter-inch mark, raise the stitch length to the normal setting and stitch the seam.
 To lock the seam at the end, reduce the stitch length for the last quarter inch by going back to the smaller setting.

 What It Does: Stabilizes the fabric and prevents it from sinking into the needle plate.

-Another way to both stabilize the fabric and prevent it from sinking into the needle plate is to use what I call a “stitch starter.”
-This is nothing more than a small scrap of the same fabric that is used as a running board.
-It helps to make a smooth sewing transition onto the fashion fabric.
-Start the seam by stitching on the stitch starter.
-When the stitching reaches the end of the scrap fabric, insert the fashion fabric so it butts up to it.
+How to Do It: Stitch starter is just a fancy name for using a small scrap of the sheer as a running board.
+(If you’re sewing tulle, say, use a piece as your stitch starter.)
+Start the seam by stitching on the scrap.
+When the stitching reaches the end of the piece, insert the real material so it butts up against the scrap.
 Continue sewing forward one quarter inch, then backstitch to lock the seam , then forward again to complete the seam.
-Once the seam is complete, separate the fashion fabric from the starter.
+Once the seam is complete, separate the larger fabric from the scrap piece.

 Pick your method and give it a go.
 Sheer genius!